-Jorginho provoked rage among Chelsea fans on Sunday after hitting a terrible penalty straight at West Ham goalkeeper Lukasz Fabianski with the scores level on 86 minutes.
+Jorginho provoked rage among Chelsea fans last April after hitting a terrible penalty straight at West Ham goalkeeper Lukasz Fabianski with the scores level on 86 minutes.

 The Italy midfielder is usually considered to be a cool customer from the penalty spot, but when he gets things wrong from 12 yards out, it does not look good.

 It appeared as if the breakthrough would finally arrive as Craig Dawson fouled Romelu Lukaku and a penalty was awarded, with the West Ham defender also given his marching orders.

 But Jorginho hit a weak effort straight at Fabianski, leading to groans at Stamford Bridge and huge criticism for the player from fans on social media.